mininet/mininet.github.com/source/download/index.markdown

 *(These instructions are for Mininet 2.1.0 - for earlier versions, go to the bottom of this page.)*

-Option 1: Mininet VM Installation (recommended)
+Option 1: Mininet VM Installation (easy, recommended)
 -----------------------------------------------

 VM installation is the **easiest and most foolproof** way of installing Mininet, so it's what we recommend to start with.